 Museum of the American Revolution Installs Bronze Sculptural Panels Depicting Iconic Revolutionary Moments

 PHILADELPHIA, April 4, 2017 — The finishing touches are being put on the new Museum of the American Revolution prior to its grand opening on April 19!
-On April 1, two large-scale (20’ x 40’) bronze sculptural panels will be installed in the Museum’s outdoor plaza along Chestnut Street.
+On April 1, two large-scale (20’ x 40’) bronze sculptural panels were installed in the Museum’s outdoor plaza along Chestnut Street.
 The sculptures, which weigh in at 1500lbs. each, depict iconic paintings from the American Revolution.